The Best Cell Phones for Visually Impaired Seniors in 2024, Tested and Reviewed

 Vision loss doesn’t have to put a damper on cell phone use.
 As SeniorLiving.org’s senior tech expert, I’ve tested dozens of cell phones that include accessibility features.
 I’ve found that more and more older adults with low vision are tapping into this assistive tech.

-To create this guide, I tested some of the best cell phones for seniors with accessibility features.
-From there, I narrowed down the list to my top picks for those with vision loss or impairments.
+To create this guide, my tech team and I tested some of the best cell phones for seniors with accessibility features.
 I’ll cover my experience and the key features to consider with each phone below.
 Since choosing the right service provider is also a high priority, I’ll review plan pricing, perks, and availability for multiple carriers.
+Ultimately, I chose the iPhone 15 Pro as the top cell phone for blind or visually impaired seniors, thanks to its large, Super Retina XDR display, advanced visual customization features, and VoiceOver screen reader.

 Our Top 5 Cell Phones for Blind or Visually Impaired Seniors

-Our Methodology: How We Tested and Chose the Best Cell Phones for Blind or Visually Impaired Seniors
+How We Tested the Best Phones for Visually Impaired Seniors

-- Ease of use: Even if you’re a tech-savvy senior, you probably don’t want to spend hours trying to figure out your phone.
-I ensured each phone wasn’t overly complicated to start using right out of the box.
-My grandma also helped me with testing whenever possible and provided feedback on ease of use.
+- Ease of use: We ensured each phone wasn’t overly complicated to start using right out of the box.
+My grandma also helped with testing whenever possible and provided feedback on ease of use.

 - Screen size: Even without visual impairments, squinting at a tiny screen is no fun.
 Having visual loss makes a large screen less of a convenience and more of a necessity.
 Each phone on this list features a large, bright screen that makes it easier to read text and see images.